FREQUENTLY ASKED QUESTIONS

 "How do I know what can count - outside of classes taught under the ETHN tag - towards the concentration?"

-A couple of classes taught outside the ETHN tag can count towards the focus area, assuming they have 50% material relevant to Ethnic Studies.
+Under normal circumstances, up to two classes taught outside the ETHN tag can count towards the focus area, assuming they have 50% material relevant to Ethnic Studies.
 This is at the advisor's discretion, and you should consult the advisor at the moment that you are considering the class and present a syllabus at that time so they can pre-approve it.
 Do this during shopping period.
 Please do not assume that at the end of the semester, the advisor will automatically approve a class.
 Please do not look for this 50% yourself.

 "I am going abroad.
 Can I count some of the classes I take towards my focus area?"